Activated Charcoal: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 The best amount of activated charcoal to take depends on the user and the intended use.
 However, 1-2 grams of activated charcoal per day are advised for general detoxifying purposes.
 The dosage may be increased for particular medical problems, such as acute renal injury, and should only be taken as prescribed by a doctor.

 It is significant to remember that activated charcoal can bind to toxins, drugs, and other nutrients and eliminate them from the body.
-Hence, to prevent interference, it is advised to consume activated charcoal at least 2 hours before or after taking any vitamins or drugs.
+Hence, to prevent interference, it is advised to consume activated charcoal at least 2 hours before or after any or drugs.

 Side Effects of Activated Charcoal: